-There are theory and practical tests to be taken to get your HGV licence .The theory tests involve taking a multiple-choice test along with a hazard perception test.
+There are theory and practical tests to get your HGV licence .The theory tests involve a multiple-choice test and a hazard perception test.
 Both of these tests need to be passed before taking the practical test.

 HGV Theory Tests

 The Hazard Perception HGV theory test involves watching 19 clips.
 These clips feature everyday road scenes and contain at least one developing hazard.
-You get points for spotting these hazards as soon as they start to happen.
+You get points for spotting these hazards as soon as they happen.
 At least 67 marks out of 100 are needed to pass the test.

 HGV Practical Tests